-The project backlog is another way to refer to project scope.
+The project backlog is another way to refer to the project scope.
 In this video with our host Devin Deen, Scrum Master, you’ll find out how to build a project backlog to prioritize tasks in both Agile and traditional Waterfall projects.

 Here’s a shot of the whiteboard for your reference!